ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. `Plugin(NppData const &, std::wstring_view name)`

    This takes the pointer to the notepad++ data which your constructor is passed, and the name of your plugin.
 This should be the same as your `get_name()` method returns.

 1. `HINSTANCE module() const noexcept`

    Gets your module handle.

+1. `std::wstring get_name() const`
+   This returns the name with which you constructed the plugin.

+1. `std::filesystem::path get_module_path() const`
+   This returns the path to the module .dll.

 1. `HWND get_notepad_window() const noexcept`